 - 5. Start ASAP and WebLogic Server using the startALL.sh script. - 6.
 Navigate to the ASAP installation directory using cd \$ASAP BASE. - 7.
-Source the environment profile using the source Environment Profile script. - 8.
-Verify the ASAP server status using the status command. - Install the cartridges present in the Idockerhost_volume/cartridges directory.
+Source the environment profile using the source Environment_Profile script. - 8.
+Verify the ASAP server status using the status command. - Install the cartridges present in the /podmanhost_volume/cartridges directory.
 For more information, see "Installing a Cartridge" in ASAP Installation Guide. - 10.
-After you install the cartridge, create an image from the staging container using the following command:
+Exit the ASAP container by using the following command: